 - Cornstarch.
-I tested this air fryer tofu both with and without cornstarch and found that tossing the marinated tofu in cornstarch prior to adding it to the air fryer made a remarkable difference.
+I tested this air fryer tofu both with and without cornstarch.
+I found that tossing the marinated tofu in cornstarch prior to adding it to the air fryer made a remarkable difference.

 - Extra-Firm Tofu.
-Packed with protein, iron, and calcium, tofu is an excellent meat alternative.
-It’s important to use extra-firm tofu here, as it contains less water than other varieties and will hold its shape better during cooking.
+Tofu is an excellent meat alternative, packed with protein, iron, and calcium.
+It’s essential to use extra-firm tofu here, as it contains less water than other varieties and will hold its shape better during cooking.

 - Soy Sauce.
 Rich with umami goodness, soy sauce is a can’t-miss addition to our tofu marinade.

 - Rice Wine Vinegar.
 Rice wine vinegar adds a touch of sweet acidity to the marinade.